 “Dixon’s comment is more than idle speculation,” says NAID CEO, Bob Johnson.
 “We watched it happen in the US when HIPAA and GLB became law.
 Those who take time to prepare will profit enormously.
 Those who do not prepare will struggle.
 It is that simple.
 It’s the association’s job to provide the education and resources.”

-And resources are be provided.
+And resources will be provided.
 NAID have commissioned international law firm Allen & Overy to create a state-of-the-art contract template.
 Attend Making the Most of the GDPR to learn contract elements and how they apply to the new regulatory requirements.
 NAID is also giving attendees a copy of the contract template for use.

 According to NAID-Europe Chairman Amadeo Roig Casanova of Destrupak in Spain, such a resource protects members and provides an opportunity to increase sales.
 “Customers are required to have a new contract with the data processors under the new regulation, but they often have no idea what it should include.”
 Roig elaborated further, “If a NAID member is able to provide such a document that has been created by one of the most highly regarded privacy attorneys in Europe, they will have an important advantage.”